Monster of Florence: Lo Bianco and Locci

-On the night of 21 August 1968, mason worker Antonio Lo Bianco (29) and homemaker Barbara Locci (32) were shot to death with a .22 handgun in Signa, a small town to the west of Florence.
-The couple were attacked in their car while Locci's son, Natalino Mele (6), lay asleep in the backseat.
-Upon waking up and finding his mother dead, the child fled in fright and reached a house two kilometres away.

-Locci, a native of Sardinia, had been well-known in the town for her sexual promiscuity, receiving the nickname ape regina ("Queen Bee").
+On the night of 21 August 1968, mason worker Antonio Lo Bianco (29) and homemaker Barbara Locci (32) were shot to death with a .22 caliber handgun in Signa, a small town west of Florence.
+The couple was attacked in their car while Locci's son, Natalino Mele (6), lay asleep in the back seat.
+Upon waking up and finding his mother dead, the child fled in fright and reached a nearby house.
+Locci, a native of Sardinia, had been well known in the town, receiving the nickname ape regina ("Queen Bee").
 Her older husband, Stefano Mele, was eventually charged with the murder and spent six years in prison.
-However, while he was imprisoned, another couple was murdered apparently with the same gun.
-Several lovers of Locci's were suspected to be perpetrators of the crime and even Stefano stated on several occasions that one of them had killed her, but no evidence was found as other murders were committed while they were in prison.
+While he was imprisoned, another couple was murdered, apparently with the same gun.
+Several lovers of Locci's were suspected to be perpetrators of the crime.
+Mele stated on several occasions that one of them had killed Locci but no evidence was found, as other murders were committed while they were in prison; after he was convicted in 1970 and sentenced to 14 years for the double murder by the Perugia Court, Mele was released after this murder was connected to the Monster of Florence.

-In 1982, the murders of Lo Bianco and Locci were linked to the more recent murders based on a tip from an anonymous writer who had possibly signed himself Un cittadino amico ("a friendly citizen") in a letter to police.
+In 1982, the murders of Lo Bianco and Locci were linked to the subsequent double murders based on a tip from an anonymous writer, who had possibly signed himself Un cittadino amico ("a friendly citizen") in a letter to police.
 On 20 July 1982, examining magistrate Vincenzo Tricomi found five bullets and five shell casings inappropriately stored in a folder among records of Mele's case file.
 Authorities were unable to reconstruct the chain of custody of those pieces of evidence and did not request a scientific comparison, even though it would have been necessary to check whether they matched the ballistic report from 1968.
-As the spent cartridges were fired by a gun used in four similar crimes, their presence in the Mele's case file suggested to law enforcement officers that the perpetrator of the more recent double murders was connected with them.
+As the spent cartridges were fired by a gun used in four similar crimes, their presence in Mele's case file suggested to law enforcement officers that the perpetrator of the double murders in the 1970s and 1980s was connected with them.